 If you’re hoping to catch a glimpse of the states incredible wildlife, then don’t come during the worst time to visit Alaska, January and Febuary.
 During the winter months many animals, like the great brown bear, go into hibernation and are far less active.

 Additionally, most humpback whales migrate south to warmer waters to breed.
-Although the state does have resident whales that live in its waters year round.
+Although the state does have resident whales that live in its waters year round, there are far fewer during this time.

 Frequent Winter Storms & Weather Delays

 January and February in Alaska can be a challenging time for travelers due to the notorious bad weather and frequent storms that sweep across the state.
-These winter months are harsh and unforgiving, making it the worst time to visit Alaska.
+These winter months are harsh, unforgiving, and only put an exclamation point on why winter is the worst time to visit Alaska.

 Bitterly cold temperatures, heavy snowfall, and strong winds are commonplace during this period, which can make travel extremely difficult.
 I’ve been stranded in airports many a time due to winter storms in Alaska.
-These storms can bring blizzard conditions, reducing visibility to near-zero and making roads, airports, and even some remote communities inaccessible for days.
+These storms can bring blizzard conditions, reducing visibility to near-zero, making roads and tarmacs inaccessible or inoperable for days.

 Travel delays are common, and visitors should be prepared for cancellations, road closures, and flight disruptions.
-While the snow-covered landscapes can be breathtaking, it’s crucial to prioritize safety and preparedness when considering a trip to Alaska during January and February, as the extreme weather conditions can make travel a daunting and potentially dangerous endeavor.
+While the snow-covered landscapes can be breathtaking, it’s crucial to prioritize safety when considering a trip to Alaska during January and February.
+Extreme weather conditions can make travel a daunting and potentially dangerous endeavor, and if you’re traveling with any loved ones, you probably still want them to like you at the end of the trip.

 Worst Time to Visit Alaska, Work Arounds & Benefits